PrisonTeam/Prison/.github/ISSUE_TEMPLATE.md

 ### Which module are you submitting this issue for?

-Example: Core, mines, ranks, shops, cells, Spigot, Sponge, etc.
+Example: Core, Mines, Ranks, Shops, Cells, Gangs, Spigot, Sponge, etc.

 ### Describe the issue you are experiencing.
 Include details such as what you did, what happened, and what you think should have happened.